 To use the BigQuery Data Transfer Service for data warehouse migrations, first you download an on-premises migration agent that connects to your local data warehouse.
 Then you configure a transfer in the BigQuery Data Transfer Service.

 The on-premises migration agent communicates with the BigQuery Data Transfer Service to copy tables from your data warehouse to BigQuery.
-You can monitor recurring data loads from the data warehouse to BigQuery by using the Cloud Console.
+You can monitor recurring data loads from the data warehouse to BigQuery by using the Google Cloud console.

 The following diagram shows the simplified, overall flow of data between an on-premises data warehouse like Teradata and BigQuery.